esausilva/synology-photos-slideshow-api/README.md

 Two options:

-1. Download the latest image from my Docker Hub: [esausilva/synology.photos.slideshow.api](https://hub.docker.com/r/esausilva/synology.photos.slideshow.api).
+1. Download the latest image from my Docker Hub Repo: [esausilva/synology.photos.slideshow.api](https://hub.docker.com/r/esausilva/synology.photos.slideshow.api).
 2. Build the image yourself and push it to your own Docker Hub repository.
 Following this route you will need to rename the image to match your repository in the `docker-compose.yml` file.

 **For option 2:**